 As councils, cities and governments set out ambitious climate targets, for instance the UK’s emissions targeting to achieve net zero by 2050, businesses who do not take meaningful action will face increasingly rapid changes in public opinion, pressure from stakeholders, legislative requirements, environmental shifts, technological innovation and other pressures which will transform the ‘business as usual’ approach.

 While 45 per cent of FTSE 100 companies have committed to achieving net zero by 2050 or sooner, only 16 per cent have a plan on how they will achieve it (Source: Ecoact, 2020).
 Other FTSE companies require support to address the knowledge gap, helping to ensure that widespread net zero carbon commitments are rolled out alongside robust and credible plans for organisations of all sizes.

 At Planet Mark we aim to catalyse transformational climate action that targets achieving net zero carbon in the Decade of Action to 2030.

 Planet Mark Zero Carbon Tour

-In 2021, Planet Mark will be embarking on an eight-month Zero Carbon Tour.
-The purpose of which is to radically increase knowledge around net zero to significantly reduce carbon.
+In 2021, Planet Mark embarked on an eight-month Zero Carbon Tour.
+The purpose of which was to radically increase knowledge around net zero to significantly reduce carbon.

-You can find out more about the Zero Carbon Tour, how you can get involved and how you can make your pledge here.
+You can find out more how you can get involved and how you can make your pledge here.

-As part of our commitment to help your business set credible net zero targets and achievable plans, we have expanded our Net Zero Carbon Solutions.
-These new services will further empower your business to pledge to net zero and understand the implications of this commitment to your operations.
+As part of our commitment to help your business set credible net zero targets and achievable plans, we have introduced our Net Zero Programme.
+This programme provides the expertise to accelerate your journey to net zero, from setting credible targets to developing a strategy to achieve your goal.